 Entertainment: In honor of your penultimate day on this equestrian tour, it will be organized horse game Kok-Boru.
 In this game, you can participate as a player at will.

 Today you will wrap up your journey.
 Start at Tulpar-Tash and leave SongKol to Kyzart village via Uzbek Pass.
-The pass opens up to a spectacular panoramic view to all of Song-Kol valley.
-Ride down to the village and have lunch before a transfer will be provided to Kochkor or Kyzyl-Oi.
-Accommodation for the last night will be with a local guesthouse.
+The pass opens up to a spectacular panoramic view of all of Song-Kol valley.
+Ride down to the village and have lunch before a transfer will be provided to Kochkor village.
+End of the tour (You can stay in Kochkor to plan your next trip to Issyk-Kul region or return to Bishkek by public transport)

 The tours start upon request.
 The itineraries can be adjusted individually to fit into your schedule and provide you with the best experience.
 Furthermore, we are happy to create tailor-made tours according to your wishes.